 Other than that, though, the rules are incredibly similar to baseball.

 My goal for CricAmerica is to have you be able to watch, understand, and enjoy cricket.
 Your initial investment is minimal.
-Start with The Rules section and the Blog posts and then poke around the rest of the site, which is constantly being updated.
+Start with The Rules section and the Features section and then poke around the rest of the site, which is constantly being updated.

 The return on your investment?
 The ability to enjoy the athleticism, excitement, and drama of the second most popular sport on the planet while also learning about history, politics, and other cultures.

 More importantly, it'll let you pretend to work while watching the best players in the world square off live in an Indian Premier League game at 11:00 on a Tuesday morning.